ToyKeeper/anduril/hw/lumintop/fw3x-lume1/README.md

 the ramp floor to a level high enough to avoid these issues, or learn to live with the ripple and preflash.

-LoneOceans has some extra notes here, which mostly apply only to older versions of the code: https://budgetlightforum.com/t/anduril-2/62656/531
+Loneoceans has some extra notes here, which mostly apply only to older versions of the code: https://budgetlightforum.com/t/anduril-2/62656/531